 This zip file contains all the tds file information and the actual files.
 For instance, our data source is an excel file.
 Therefore, the tds file has the file location, whereas the tdsx has the actual excel file and location information.

-You can save it as a bookmark when you want to share a single sheet or chart.
+When sharing a single sheet or chart, you can save it as a bookmark.
 Or you can save the frequently used sheet as a snapshot.
 It is beneficial to share a sheet instead of a whole workbook.